 Scarily enough, when I googled intermittent reinforcement, I came across a lot of websites that promote it as a powerful dating tool to get anyone you want to fall in love with you:

 We see intermittent reinforcement in movies and other media all the time.
 Person A treats Person B terribly even though they secretly love and care about them.
-They tease, annoy, belittle, but in the end, they are seen riding off into the sunset together.
+They tease, annoy, and belittle, but in the end, they are seen riding off into the sunset together.

-So what do you do if you’re in a relationship with intermittent reinforcement?
+So, what do you do if you’re in a relationship with intermittent reinforcement?

 If you feel as though you’re in a relationship with someone who is using intermittent reinforcement against you, whether they’re aware of it or not… firstly, I am so sorry.
 It is awful, and painful, and heartbreaking.
 I know what it feels like to try so hard to make things better, to feel in constant fear of saying or doing the wrong thing, to not understand why they can be so terrible to you one day and so loving the next.
 I know what it feels like to be so incredibly uncertain of how my partner feels about me, even when he’s lying next to me at night in our own bed in our own home.

 For me, the first step to getting out of the relationship with Dylan was talking to people about it.
 I stopped hiding the truth from my family and friends, and started to tell them honestly what was going on.
-They had already started to suspect it, of course; they had been witness to it often.
+They had already started to suspect it, of course; they had witnessed it often.
 To finally express myself and tell my loved ones what was going on made it easier to imagine a life without him.

 In the end, I can’t tell you whether or not you should break up with your partner, but I can tell you this: you deserve so much better.
 You deserve to be loved fully, and to love fully back.
 You deserve to feel free to express yourself without fear.
 You deserve someone who wants the very best for you, someone who won’t play games or manipulate you.
 You deserve someone who regularly tells you or shows you that you are worthy, and admired, and respected, someone that doesn’t confuse you or leave you feeling constantly uncertain and insecure.
 And yes, you deserve someone who brings you the damn flowers just because you’re awesome, not as an apology.